|At Ocean Beach Pier in San Diego. I took a photo here in 2004 on my last day in San Diego. There I was over 12 years later.|

-I first stepped foot in L.A 12 years ago.
+My wandering soul first set foot in L.A 12 years ago.
 We were driving in from San Diego and made a pit stop by the Comedy Store on Sunset to see who was performing that night.
-I walked out of the car to a line-up of people and never thought that would be my first moment in a city I'd seen in movies, dreamed of and thought about since I could remember.
+I walked out of the car to a line-up of people and never thought that would be my first moment in a city I’d seen in movies, dreamed of and thought about since I could remember.

 I’d grown up wanting to be an actress and instead of worrying much about fitting in when I was younger, I always figured I’d end up in places away from all the people who made me feel bad, boring, and uncool all those years as I turned into a teenager.

 But somewhere along the way, my life had taken a different turn and I stayed in Montreal, on some sort of spiritual quest with new friends and new questions.
 I spent time in different houses, driving along different streets and talking in different cafes while we tried to figure out what to do with our lives.

 My surroundings were diverging and we were discussing things that mattered, and that was enough for me.
 Dreams of fame and fortune in exotic places would have to wait.

 The biggest part of that dream, I later realized, was a longing to find my people.
 A dream to be amongst like-minded characters.
 To live in a space where no one calls you crazy; no one shakes their head at your antics but instead, joins you in them.

 Does that have to remain only a dream?
 I always figured big cities filled with strangers would be the best places to find that.

 And what better place to find your team of dreamers than in the city of angels and broken dreams?